fruitsco/tecnigrafo/graphql/capri.md

 ### `getProduct`

 Get a product with the given slug.
+If the user is not authenticated, certain features are restricted.

 **Input**